nuitrcs/rworkshops/README.md

 [haven Package](http://haven.tidyverse.org/): for importing Stata, SAS, and SPSS data into R.

-## Statistics
+## Statistics and Machine Learning

 Many of the resources above include statistical components.
 In addition, the resources below have a particular focus on statistics.

 [UCLA's Statistics Consulting Group](http://www.ats.ucla.edu/stat/dae/) has a great set of tutorials showing how to conduct many types of ANOVA and regression analysis in various statistical packages, including R.  Highly recommended; check here first.

+[An Introduction to Statistical Learning with Applications in R](http://www-bcf.usc.edu/~gareth/ISL/): book, available online, by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani

+[The Elements of Statistical Learning: Data Mining, Inference, and Prediction](https://web.stanford.edu/~hastie/ElemStatLearn/): book, available online, by Trevor Hastie, Robert Tibshirani, Jerome Friedman

+[Deep Learning with R](https://www.manning.com/books/deep-learning-with-r): book, by François Chollet with J. J. Allaire

 [Quick-R](http://www.statmethods.net/index.html) has many example snippets of R code covering statistical topics.
 Note that the visualization sections use the base R plotting functions and not `ggplot2`.

 [Kelly Black's R Tutorial](http://www.cyclismo.org/tutorial/R/index.html) covers a few R basics, but then moves on to cover various statistical functions.
 Like the other resources above, it also uses base R plotting functions instead of `ggplot2`.

 [Cookbook for R, Statistical Analysis section](http://www.cookbook-r.com/Statistical_analysis/) provides examples of many basic statistical methods.

-[An Introduction to Statistical Learning with Applications in R](http://www-bcf.usc.edu/~gareth/ISL/ISLR%20First%20Printing.pdf) is a statistics book that uses R for examples and exercises.
-It's a standard text for many statistics programs.

 [edX Statistics and R](https://www.edx.org/course/statistics-r-harvardx-ph525-1x) covers basic statistical concepts.